Generalizable Humanoid Manipulation with 3D Diffusion Policies: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Jie Gu, Bin Zhou, and Yusheng Cai from Fourier Intelligence for hardware support, Yuxiang Gao for help in teleoperation, Shuo Hu for help in the 3D print of the camera mount, Zeqian Bao, Renzhi Tao, and Jiayan Gu for helpful discussions.
+We would like to thank Jie Gu, Bin Zhou, and Yusheng Cai from Fourier Intelligence for hardware support, Yuxiang Gao for help in teleoperation, Shuo Hu for help in the 3D printing of the camera mount, Zeqian Bao, Renzhi Tao, and Jiayan Gu for helpful discussions.
 Besides, we would like to thank Chen Wang, Yunzhi Zhang, Zizhang Li, and Haoyu Xiong from Stanford University for their insightful discussions.
+This work is in part supported by ONR MURI N00014-22-1-2740, ONR MURI N00014-24-1-2748, and the Okawa Foundation.